cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ### Secrets

-In `workers-site/auth0.js`, we referred to a number of Auth0 constants, such as client ID, secret, and more.
+In `workers-site/auth0.js`, we referred to several Auth0 constants, such as client ID, secret, and more.
 Before we can deploy our application, we should set up these secrets, using wrangler's `secret` command, which will make them available to reference as constants in the codebase.

 Below is the complete list of secrets that the Workers script will look for when it processes a client request: